Healthy Homes Assessment Onekawa

 Draught Stopping Onekawa

-Draughts are a major cause of lower temperatures in households.
-A draughty home will cost more to heat, meaning wasting energy and increased bills.
+Draughts can lead to dropping temperatures within homes.
+A humid home will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.

-If you are able to feel external air coming in or the sound of a clear draught emanating from a gap or hole and you can feel it, it is likely to be a gap or hole that needs sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-Cracks that are greater than 3mm and let air in or out into your house need sealing.
-For example, if the open fireplace isn’t used it can cause draughts and must be sealed off.
-Landlords and property managers are responsible for making sure such draughts are eliminated as much as imaginable.
+If you can feel external air coming in or a clear draught out of a hole or gap that is, it’s likely to be a gap or crack that needs sealing in some way.
+Cracks or gaps with large gaps must be fixed permanently.
+The gaps that exceed 3mm that allow air in or out from your house need the sealing.
+For example, if the open fireplace isn’t in use it may cause draughts and should be shut from.
+Property managers and landlords are responsible for ensuring such draughts are eliminated in the maximum extent possible.

-There is no require to cover up holes or gaps which are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for the movement of the building as the household gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
-We will examine the windows and doors as part of your Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes in the construction.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the building as the house heats and cools, to allow them to be closed and opened rather than securing.
+We will check all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections